Effect of Georgia's voting law unclear, despite high turnout

 “Georgia’s election system has been challenged and scrutinized and criticized and passed every test,” Republican Secretary of State Brad Raffensperger said in a statement after Tuesday’s runoff, citing high turnout.

-Voting rights and community groups say their grassroots efforts to work around the new restrictions was a key reason that turnout was relatively strong.
+Voting rights and community groups say their grassroots efforts to work around the new restrictions were key to the relatively strong turnout.
 But they also caution that they don’t know how many people might have been deterred from voting.

 In his victory speech, Democratic Sen. Raphael Warnock said he did not share the rosy sentiment about this year’s election.